mrworf/iceshelf/README.md

 A value of zero or simply blank (or left out) will make it unlimited (unless `add parity` is in-effect)

 **If the backup didn't include all files due to exceeded max size, then iceshelf will exit with code 10.
 By rerunning iceshelf with the same parameters it will continue where it left of.
-If you do this until it exits with zero, you'll have a full backup.**
+If you do this until it exits with zero, you'll have a full backup.

+This behavior is to allow you to segment your uploads into a specific size.**

 *default is blank, no limit*